 It’s definitely worth the drive, even if you’re not staying in Wilmington.
 Here, you’ll take an exhibited adventure through the Cape Fear River, learning about freshwater, coastal, and open ocean habitats.

 Fort Fisher State Recreation Area

-Fort Fisher State Recreation Area is managed by NC State Parks, home to five miles of beach, a mile-long trail, fishing, and off-roading.
+Fort Fisher State Recreation Area is an amazing State Parks site, home to five miles of beach, a mile-long trail, fishing, and off-roading.
 It’s also a great spot for a picnic, with more than 20 tables available on a first-come, first-served basis.

 Fort Fisher Historic Site